Jubayer-Hamid/bid_lerobot/README.md

 snapshot_download(repo_id="lerobot/vqbet_pusht", local_dir=download_path)
 ```

 Forward contrast sampling and bidirectional decoding require a reference policy.
-In our experiments, we used an [early checkpoint](https://drive.google.com/drive/u/0/folders/1FXHzPZPfTO7SCM-OTKUy3EEvKKTq3LC4) for the source of negative samples.
-One can direclty download the ["pretrained_weak_model"](https://drive.google.com/drive/u/0/folders/1kBPDBcPU3gLYCZNxkoRpXQ_e3tqi9lPR) and use it as the reference policy.
-Download and save the weak pre-trained checkpoint as ```lerobot/ckpt/pretrained_weak_model```.
+In our experiments, we used an early checkpoint for the source of negative samples.
+Save the weak pre-trained checkpoint as ```lerobot/ckpt/pretrained_weak_model```.

 To use random sampling, run the following command:
 ```